 Overview: Homeschooling is a fast-growing trend.
 Keeping your kids out of public schools can be intimidating.
 Check out my tips for how to start homeschooling.

 I hear from people all the time asking me how they can pull their children out of school and start homeschooling.
 Unfortunately, I’m not surprised by how frequently I am asked this question.
 School classrooms are typically set up to provide optimal learning conditions for girls, rather than boys.
 Most boys benefit from being more active than the typical schoolroom allows.

+All children have the opportunity to thrive when they are educated at home.
 Boys do really well in the homeschool environment because they end up with lots of time to run around and get out their extra energy and to explore their interests.
 Plus, they don’t have hours of additional homework at night, which is really helpful for the whole family.
 You can use that time to play games with each other, talk, and really get to know your sons.
 It’s wonderful!